How do I get a California real estate salesperson's license?

 The first fee is to take the required examination.
 The salesperson's examination costs $60.
 The broker's examination costs $95.

-If a person applies for a salesperson's license having taken the 3 courses, the fee for the license is $245 plus $56 for fingerprint processing, for a total of $301.
+If a person applies for a salesperson's license having taken the 3 courses, the fee for the license is $245 plus the cost for fingerprint processing.

 (California residents pay the fingerprint processing fee directly to the live fingerprint service provider.
-Non-residents pay this to the DRE.)
+Non-residents pay this to the CalBRE.)

-The salesperson's license can be renewed after its four-year term for $245.
-The broker's license can be renewed after its four-year term for $300.
+The salesperson's license can be renewed at the end of its four-year term for $245.
+The broker's license can be renewed at the end of its four-year term for $300.

 How long does it take to schedule my state test?